Nandaka/PixivUtil2/readme.txt

                     before!
 IrfanViewPath   ==> set directory where IrfanView is installed (needed to start
                     IrfanView)
-downloadavatar  ==> set to 'True' to download the member avatar as 'folder.jpg'
+downloadavatar  ==> set to 'True' to download the member avatar as 'folder.jpg' usetagsasdir 	==> Append the query tags in tagslist.txt to the root directory
+                    as save folder.
+useblacklisttags==> Skip image if containing blacklisted tags.
+                    The list is taken from blacklist_tags.txt, each tags is separated by new line. usesuppresstags	==> Remove the suppressed tags from %tags% meta for filename.
+                    The list is taken from suppress_tags.txt, each tags is separated by new line.

 =================================================================================
 = list.txt Format                                                               =